Load-Balanced Fractional Repetition Codes: codes

 \end{definition}

 The first two properties are identical to those of Definition~\ref{def:fr}.
-The third property guarantees precisely that \abbr codes can be greedily sequentially repair any sequence of up to $\rho - 1$ failed nodes using disjoint repair groups, as described in Section~\ref{sec:motivation}.
+The third property guarantees precisely that \abbr codes can greedily sequentially repair any sequence of up to $\rho - 1$ failed nodes using disjoint repair groups.